 NW Natural also implements risk reduction activities not explicitly required by the federal code.
-These actions have been identified as prudent safety practices intended to enhance public safety, improve system reliability, and maintain the safe operation of NW Natural's above- and below-ground facilities including LNG Plants and underground natural gas storage facilities.
+These actions have been identified as prudent safety practices intended to enhance public safety, improve system reliability, and maintain the safe operation of NW Natural's above and below-ground facilities including LNG Plants and underground natural gas storage facilities.
 These risk reduction actions include:

-- Seismic vulnerability assessments of LNG Plants, the Mist Underground Storage Facility, and Transmission Pipeline System as recommended by SB 33 (2013) and consistent with the Governor's Resiliency 2025 Plan - Accelerated replacement of vintage materials - Transmission inspection outside of HCAs and MCAs. - Development of a PSMS (Pipeline Safety Management System) - Proactive EFV installation - Locate ticket risk modeling - Natural forces assessments of NW Natural's transmission system as part of NW Natural patrol and surveillance programs.
+- Seismic vulnerability assessments of LNG Plants, the Mist Underground Storage Facility, and Transmission Pipeline System as recommended by SB 33 (2013) and consistent with the Governor's Resiliency 2025 Plan - Accelerated replacement of vintage materials - In line assessment of Transmission pipelines outside of high and moderate consequence areas. - Development of a PSMS (Pipeline Safety Management System) - Proactive EFV installation - Locate ticket risk modeling. - Natural forces assessments of NW Natural's transmission system as part of NW Natural patrol and surveillance programs. - Installation of Rupture Mitigation Valves (RMVs) in areas susceptible to land movement due to natural forces. - Installation of guard posts and traffic barricades to protect above ground facilities from vehicular damage.

-5. Projected and Preliminary Costs Presented in this Plan
+5 Projected and Preliminary Costs Presented in this Plan

-The 2023 Capital and O&M costs presented in this plan are projected based on current expenditures for each of the identified projects through the end of the year.
+The 2024 Capital and O&M costs presented in this plan are projected based on current expenditures for each of the identified projects through the end of the year.
 Costs presented for the significant safety initiatives are preliminary for planning purposes and do not include NW Natural overhead costs.
 Costs for safety projects under consideration will be presented in future SPPs.

-6. 2023 Capital Safety Investment
+6 2024 Capital Safety Investment

-In 2023, NW Natural estimates it will invest \$8.4 MM in capital to comply with DIMP, TIMP, and other regulations.
+In 2024, NW Natural estimates it will invest \$17.5 MM in capital to comply with DIMP, TIMP, and other regulations.
 Significant projects in this category include: